-Ring of Honor’s Adam Cole recently took some time to participate in an interview.
-Cole reveals his past training under DJ Hyde, and John Dahmer, competing for CZW and PWG and working alongside Matt Hardy.
-He opens up about how grown since he’s continued to develop and his success as part of Mount Rushmore and more recently The Kingdom.
+Adam Cole recently took some time to participate in an interview.
+Cole reveals his past training under John Dahmer, competing for PWG and working alongside Matt Hardy.
+He opens up about how grown since he’s continued to develop and his success as part of Mount Rushmore and more recently The Kingdom in Ring of Honor.
 Check out the complete interview below.

-John Dahmer, DJ Hyde, Al Snow & Les Thatcher are all credited with helping train you.
+John Dahmer, Al Snow & Les Thatcher are all credited with helping train Adam Cole.
 Discuss what you gained from their training?

-Debuting in CZW & competing there for a number of years left you with a number of experiences.
+Debuting and competing in some promotions for a number of years left Adam Cole with a number of experiences.
 What did you walk away with from your time there?

-“The biggest thing for me there was learning how to work in front of the extremely hard to please south Philadelphia fans of CZW.
-Forever I am thankful that I got my start in the Combat Zone I think mainly because those fans were not going to give you anything unless they were completely blown away.
-So when I left CZW, it’s like every crowd that I worked, for now, I feel spoiled because the fans there are just so receptive and so entertaining and really came there to enjoy pro wrestling.
-So as far as the CZW fans go they are really hard to please and really hard to impress.
+ROH’s Adam Cole: “The biggest thing for me there was learning how to work in front of the extremely hard to please south Philadelphia fans.
+I think mainly because those fans were not going to give you anything unless they were completely blown away.
+It’s like every crowd that I worked, for now, I feel spoiled because the fans there are just so receptive and so entertaining and really came there to enjoy pro wrestling.
+So as far as the fans go they are really hard to please and really hard to impress.
 But once you have their respect you have it forever.
-It’s a fun challenge when you start off with a company like CZW a lot of different guys I learned from there too.
+It’s a fun challenge when you start off with a company like some a lot of different guys I learned from there too.

 Prior to coming to Ring of Honor in 2009, it was reported that you took part in a tryout with the WWE.
 Describe the experience & any feedback they left you with.